Penny167/meet/README.md

 ```
 npm install
 ```
 Navigate to the auth-server directory and run the command again.
-This will install the modules required by the auth-server specifically.
+This will install the modules required by the auth-server files specifically.

-At this stage your local repository should contain the Meet app files and node modules required to build the project components; as well as a handler.js file containing the serverless functions used to handle the OAuth process, and a serverless.yml file where they are configured.
-However, in order to run the app using data from the Google Calendar API and recreate the project in full, you will need to complete the following additional steps:
+At this stage your local repository should contain: the Meet app files and node modules required to build the project components; a handler.js file containing the serverless functions used to handle the OAuth process; and a serverless.yml file where the serverless functions are configured.
+However, in order to recreate the project in full using data from the Google Calendar API and implementing the OAuth process, you will need to complete the following additional steps:
 **1. Set up your project on Github and use github pages to provide a live website URL for your app** **2.
 Register your app with Google to obtain OAuth credentials** **3.
 Set up an authorisation server with AWS Lambda and deploy the serverless functions**